Bulgaria - Country Commercial Guide

 Seafood

-In 2021, U.S. seafood exports increased to about USD 0.2 million, 76 percent more than in 2020 when this trade dropped to its lowest level.
-U.S. exports consisted of frozen fish: – lobsters, pink and chum salmon, loligo squid, hake, mackerel, as well as other higher-end seafood products.
+In 2022, U.S. seafood exports increased to USD 200,000, 41 percent more than in 2021.
+U.S. exports consisted of frozen fish: lobsters, pink and chum salmon, loligo squid, hake, mackerel, as well as other higher-end seafood products.
+In the first five months of 2023, U.S. exports expanded 18 percent.
+In general, these exports are higher than what is reported by U.S. Customs due to transshipments through other EU countries, mainly via Greek and Romanian ports.

 Prospects for seafood imports remain positive due to steady market development and expansion of retail and food service outlets that sell consumer-ready, and ready-to-eat products.
-On the other hand, the EU trade regime provides preferential tariff treatment to exporters from South America, Canada, and some other countries which creates challenges for U.S. exporters.
+On the other hand, the EU trade regime provides preferential tariff treatment to exporters from South America, Canada, and some other countries, which creates challenges for U.S. exporters.

 Food Preparations